-New Title IX regulations took full effect on August 14, 2020 and cover incidents taking place on that day onward.
+New Title IX regulations are scheduled took full effect on August 14, 2020 and cover incidents taking place on that day onward.

 1: Who can file a complaint?

-Any student can file a complaint but they must be currently enrolled or trying to get an education at that school.
+Any student (or their parent) can file a complaint but they must be currently enrolled or trying to get an education at that school.